IAmRiteshKoushik/malloc-my-heart/README.md

-# Writing Your Own Memory Allocator and Arena Allocator
+# Writing Your Own Memory Allocator

 The `malloc` contains the following:
 0. Basic allocator